-On October 10, 2017, new clinical data was presented at the 2017 Congress of Neurological Surgeons ("CNS") (Boston, MA), demonstrating successful delivery in rGBM patients and a reassuring safety profile for MDNA55, the company's lead immunotherapeutic agent targeting the IL-4R.
+On October 10, 2017, new clinical data was presented at the 2017 Congress of Neurological Surgeons ("CNS") (Boston, MA), demonstrating successful delivery in rGBM patients and a reassuring safety profile for MDNA55.
 In the study MDNA55-05, investigators administer MDNA55 directly into GBM brain tumors using CED which allows precision delivery of MDNA55 at high concentrations into the tumor tissue while avoiding exposure to the rest of the body.
-A planned review of the first treated patients was conducted to ensure patient safety and to assess effectiveness of the CED technique.
-Senior investigator John H. Sampson MD, PhD, of Duke University Medical Center Department of Neurosurgery, presented the data at the CNS meeting which showed a substantially higher proportion of the target tissue being covered then in previous similar trials.
+Principal investigator John H. Sampson MD, PhD, of Duke University Medical Center Department of Neurosurgery, presented the data at the CNS meeting which showed a substantially higher proportion of the target tissue being covered then in previous similar trials.
 In some cases, close to 100% of the tumor and the 1cm margin around it (at risk for tumor spread) had been successfully covered.